Intermesh/groupoffice-docs/using/files.rst

 =====

 Managing and editing documents is one of the core functions of Group-Office.
-Document management is integrated across all modules such as contact management, projects, email, and of course the files module.
+Document management is integrated across all modules such as contact management, projects, email and the files module.
 Collaborating on documents in the browser using :ref:`Collabora Online <collabora_online>`, :ref:`Microsoft Office Online <officeonline>` or :ref:`Only Office <onlyoffice>` is an essential feature in the daily workflow of Group-Office users.
 Create or edit files directly in Group-Office and collaborate with your colleagues on spreadsheets or text documents.